Abhisheksjp123/Notes/AIML_Notes/Statistics in ML/Related/Distribution, Normal Distribution and Central Limit Thereon.md

 	- The time until an earthquake occurs.

 # Normal Distribution
+The **Normal Distribution** is arguably the most important distribution in statistics.
+It's characterized by its symmetric, bell-shaped curve.
 - **Key Characteristics**: The data is centered around the mean, with values becoming progressively less frequent the further they are from the mean.
 The mean, median, and mode are all equal.
 - **Examples**: Heights of people, blood pressure, test scores, and measurement errors often follow a normal distribution.
-The **Normal Distribution** is arguably the most important distribution in statistics.
-It's characterized by its symmetric, bell-shaped curve.

 ![[licensed-image.jpeg|400]]

-→ 95 % of values lies + - 2 Standard deviation around the mean i.e
+- 95 % of values lies +/- 2 Standard deviation around the mean i.e
-→ 64 % of values lies + - 1 Standard deviation around the mean i.e
+-  68 % of values lies +/- 1 Standard deviation around the mean i.e
-P = 95 % for values X_mean + - X_Standard _deviation
-So Standard deviation gives the width of normal distribution
+Conclusion : Standard deviation gives the width of normal distribution
 So we need 2 things to draw a normed distribution : -
-1. mean
+1. Mean
-2. standard deviation , to determine width
+2. Standard deviation , to determine its width
 ## Central Limit Theorem
 While many real-world phenomena like height, weight, and salary naturally follow a normal distribution, the **Central Limit Theorem (CLT)** reveals something even more profound and useful.